Wind Mitigation Retrofit Solutions in South Florida

 7. How do hurricane clips improve wind mitigation?

-They create a stronger tie between the roof and structure, significantly reducing wind uplift forces.
+They create a stronger tie between the roof and structure, which significantly reduces wind uplift forces.

 8. Are hurricane clips suitable for all roof types?

-Yes, they can be installed in most wood-framed homes, though installation methods vary depending on the roof design.
+Yes.
+Professionals can install clips in most wood-framed homes, although methods vary depending on the roof design.

 9. How can I tell if my home already has hurricane clips?

-A roof inspection or wind mitigation inspection can determine whether your clips are present and properly fastened.
+A roof inspection or wind mitigation inspection can quickly determine whether clips are present and properly fastened.

 10. Do hurricane clips qualify for insurance discounts?